LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   blocks/machine>`_.

-  The :ref:`actuator-control tutorial <tutorial-actuator-control>` introduces the Machine Block, and :ref:`another tutorial <tutorials/custom_objects:2. custom actuators>` is dedicated to the creation of custom Actuator objects.
+  The :ref:`actuator-control tutorial <tutorial-actuator-control>` introduces the Machine Block, and :ref:`another tutorial <tutorial-custom-actuator>` is dedicated to the creation of custom Actuator objects.

 - :ref:`UController <crappy_docs/blocks:ucontroller>`